JetBrains/kotlin-web-site/docs/topics/opt-in-requirements.md

 annotation class ExperimentalDateTime
 ```

-## Pre-stable status of the opt-in requirements
+## Beta status of the opt-in requirements

 The opt-in requirement mechanism is currently in [Beta](components-stability.md).
 They are almost stable, but migration
 steps may be required in the future.
 We'll do our best to minimize any changes you have to make.